ngo-lap/smartcharging/readme.md

 ## Planner example:

-This example concerns the charge planning for 40 vehicles, a infrastructure capacity of 100kW, for a horizon of 24 hours, with 15-minute time step.
+This example concerns the charge planning for 40 vehicles, a infrastructure capacity of 100kW.
+The planning horizon has 15-minute time step and considers 24 hours window, i.e. 96 time steps.

 #### EV Demand Data